 Electric vacuum indicator

 The engine may also be fitted with an electric vacuum indicator.
-It is connected to the machine interface and indicates with a warning lamp or another signal when the air cleaner filter element needs to be renewed.
-Renew the air cleaner filter element as per the following section.
+It is connected to the machine interface and indicates with a warning lamp or another signal.
+See the next section for renewing the air cleaner filter element.